divyanshshsh/VSC-IntoCpp/README.md

 # IntoCpp
 Getting startrd with C

+-Prefer Arch wiki or VSC doc
-Sometimes giving your PC a simple restart could help you a lot more then trying to fix a ploplem without a idea.
+-Sometimes giving your PC a simple restart could fix your problem.
 Sometimes